NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 # Arduino, Wireless, and Quadcopter Hardware

 This is big lab, but there shouldn’t be many surprises.
-You’re mostly getting parts and pieces together for future labs.
-However, don’t assume it won’t take much time.
+You’re mostly getting parts and pieces together for future labs, but you do have to integrate everything into one app at the end, and integration is always harder than you think.
 There’s a lot to do.
 Get started!

 ## Pick your Team

 You will work on this lab and all future labs in teams of two.
 You will need to create a team on Eaglint and via the github classroom interface.
 The name of your team in github classroom must match the team name you use in Eaglint, or Eaglint will refuse to check your work.

 ## Skills to Learn